 I hope all the above Kurdistan travel tips were useful for your next trip to Northern Iraq.
 Apart from all the amazing things to do and places to see in Kurdistan I have to thank the people of Kurdistan just as much.
 These warm hearted people made my trip one to never forget!
 Thank you for your amazing hospitality and your endless smiles.

 I will definitely travel to Kurdistan again and will then continue my trip into Iran crossing the border overland.
-But that is something for 2020.
+But that is something for the end of 2023 when I will be back traveling in Kurdistan again.
 I have also traveled to almost all countries in the Middle East now.
 Syria was definitely one of my favorite trips.
 Click here for the best things to do in Syria.

 Enjoy your trip to Kurdistan and thank you for reading my Kurdistan travel blog.